Find Affordable College Courses

 Of the 6 students majoring in theology at Brite Divinity, 50% are male and 50% are female.

-Read full report on Theological & Ministerial Studies at Brite Divinity School
+Full Theological & Ministerial Studies at Brite Divinity School Report

-Out of the 11 schools in Texas that were part of this year’s ranking, Hardin - Simmons University landed the # 4 spot on the list.
+The in-demand doctor’s degree programs at Hardin - Simmons University helped the school earn the #4 place on this year’s ranking of the most popular theological and ministerial studies schools in Texas.
 Located in the midsize city of Abilene, Hardin - Simmons is a private not-for-profit college with a small student population.

 Full Theological & Ministerial Studies at Hardin - Simmons University Report

-Out of the 11 schools in Texas that were part of this year’s ranking, Southwestern Assemblies of God University landed the # 4 spot on the list.
-Located in the suburb of Waxahachie, Southwestern Assemblies of God University is a private not-for-profit college with a small student population.
+You’ll be in good company if you decide to attend Southwestern Assemblies of God University.
+It ranked #4 on our 2023 Most Popular Theological & Ministerial Studies Doctor’s Degree Schools in Texas list.
+Located in the suburb of Waxahachie, Southwestern Assemblies of God University is a private not-for-profit school with a small student population.

 Houston Graduate School of Theology landed the #6 spot in the 2023 rankings for the most popular doctor’s degree theological and ministerial studies programs.
 Located in the large city of Houston, Houston Graduate School of Theology is a private not-for-profit school with a fairly small student population.